TaylorTree/printio/README.rst

 =======
 *printio* is a MIT licensed pretty printing library implemented in Python.

-Format a value, list of lists, or list of dictionaries for printing or display using Python's built-in String Format library.
+Format a value, list of values for printing or display using Python's built-in String Format library.

 Most of the string formatting options from the Format Specification Mini-Language are available.
 See the formatting options here:
     http://docs.python.org/release/3.1.2/library/string.html#format-specification-mini-language